Have you ever wondered why your camera can’t photograph the moon in a single shot? The answer lies in depth of focus.

 Understanding Depth Of Focus In Photography

-For this particular article I wanted to discuss depth of focus and how it affects your photographs.
-We will start with a basic definition of depth of focus, and then we will explore some factors that change that depth.
+For this particular article, I wanted to discuss the depth of focus and how it affects your photographs.
+We will start with a basic definition of depth of focus and then we will explore some factors that change that depth.

 Treating Depth of Field as a Single Variable Depth of field is the distance between the nearest and farthest objects in a photo that appear to be in “acceptable focus”.

 This is actually not a simple statement since there are many factors that affect how much of an image can be considered “in focus”, such as focal length, aperture size, the camera-to-subject distance, and even the type of lens you are using.

 For example, if you are taking a group photo with a wide angle lens at close range to your subject, it’s likely that only your subject will appear acceptably sharp.
 Everything else in the scene may appear blurry no matter what you do.

 On the other hand, if you are using a longer telephoto lens from farther away, you could get everything from your subject to the background to appear sharp.

 So treating depth of field as one variable isn’t entirely accurate.
 In fact, considering all these variables will help you get more control over what is in focus.